Time Abundance Mindset: How to Practice It as an Entrepreneur

 Set specific work hours for yourself

-If you haven’t yet done so already, create specific beginning and end work hours for yourself during the week.
+If you haven’t yet already done so, create specific beginning and end work hours for yourself during the week in your business.

 Do keep in mind, this isn’t to say there aren’t times in business when you need to finish up work because of delays and circumstances outside of your control.